-- An IPv4 node uses the ARP protocol to discover the MAC address of another IPv4 address that belongs to the same IPv4 subnet as it does itself. - ARP requests are broadcasted to all NICs on the LAN - The one NIC that has a TCP/IP stack with the requested IPv4 address responds directly back to the IPv4 node that sent out the broadcast z/OS VIPA address visibility on the IEDN z/OS TCP/IP supports interface recovery if multiple network interfaces to the same subnet exist.
+- An IPv4 node uses the ARP protocol to discover the MAC address of another IPv4 address that belongs to the same IPv4 subnet as it does itself. - ARP requests are broadcasted to all NICs on the LAN - The one NIC that has a TCP/IP stack with the requested IPv4 address responds directly back to the IPv4 node that sent out the broadcast - Each IPv4 node maintains a cache of IPv4 addresses and associated MAC addresses on their directly connected LANs z/OS VIPA address visibility on the IEDN z/OS TCP/IP supports interface recovery if multiple network interfaces to the same subnet exist.
 In this example, both OSA PORTA and PORTB are connected to the IEDN (10.1.1.0/24 subnet).